Welcome to the School of Physics & Astronomy web pages, summarizing our undergraduate teaching, research, and postgraduate degree programmes.

-I hope that this very brief introduction has been helpful, and that looking at the rest of our web pages conveys some of the excitement of the subject that we have the privilege to study, develop and teach.
-If you do need any further information, do not hesitate to contact us.
+I hope that this brief introduction gives a sense of our School, University, and city communities, and that our web pages convey the beauty and excitement of a subject that we love to study, advance and teach.
+If you have any questions, don’t hesitate to get in touch.

 Head of School